COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Little Leaguers' elbow or shoulder

 - Symptoms: Pain in the elbow or shoulder area, especially after activity

-- Possible cause: A piece of the cartilage in the knee joint that separates from the joint surface.
+- Possible cause: A piece of the cartilage in the knee, elbow, or ankle joint that separates from the joint surface.
 Theories suggest that it may run in families or be caused by a metabolic problem.

 - Symptoms: Heel pain with limping, especially after running activities